 At Monday evening’s Ward F Town Hall meeting, Jersey City Mayor Steven Fulop accused the Jerramiah Healy administration of putting a discrimination study “on the shelf because they didn’t want to deal with it.”

-Addressing why his administration decided to take the reigns on a Croson study, used to determine if any disparities exist between hiring white contractors versus hiring minority and/or female contractors.
+Addressing why his administration decided to take the reins on the Croson study, used to determine if any disparities exist between hiring white contractors versus hiring minority and/or female contractors.

 Carolyn Oliver-Fair, the president of the North Jersey chapter of the National Action Network, asked Fulop how she could get a copy of the study.